Feature Post

 Also, keep the following tips in mind:

 • Don’t give up: A weight loss plateau is a sign that you were doing something right, and now you need to switch things up.
-With a new plan, realistic expectations and a positive mindset, you can overcome the plateau.
+With a new plan, realistic expectations, and a positive mindset, you can overcome the plateau.

 1. Change Your Fitness Routine

 Changing your exercise routine can also keep you from feeling bored and inspire you to reach your goals.
 It’s best to incorporate activities you think you’ll enjoy or have always wanted to try.
-For instance, instead of hopping on the treadmill again, you might take a walk around town.
+For instance, instead of hopping on the treadmill again, you might walk around town.
 Or maybe you’ve always wanted to take a Zumba class.
 If you can add fun to your workouts, you’ll likely feel more motivated to stick to them.

 2. Build Muscle With Strength Training